concordion/concordion-website/_includes/instrumenting.md

 ## ~~Example 1~~
 ~~~

-will close the example with the heading `Example 1`
+will close the example with the heading `Example 1`.
+The struck-through header will not appear in the output specification.
 {% endif %}

 ### Implementation Status